-Probable Maximum Loss of insured products from weather-related natural catastrophes
+Probable maximum loss of insured products from weather-related natural catastrophes

 We operate leading specialty property and casualty and mortgage insurance businesses across a wide range of geographies and products providing meaningful diversification and earnings stability.
-Of our total net premiums written, 77% are from our property and casualty business and 23% originate from our mortgage insurance business.
+Of our total net premiums written in 2020, 81% were from our property and casualty business and 19% originated from our mortgage insurance business.
 The graph below shows a detailed allocation of our net written premiums.